-To give you an idea of how much the translator worked: This compares the translator's work to the translation memory matches that were inserted in the segments.
+To give you an idea of how much the translator worked, this setting compares the translator's work to the translation memory matches that were inserted in the segments.

 To get the amount of work in characters, use the Levenshtein method to measure the distance.
 It makes more sense to see how much a translator worked - as opposed to how much of the inserted text was changed.
 In an average translation job, many segments are translated from scratch, without inserting a match first.

 Use Fuzzy only if the work was similar to editing: Counting in percent is useful if there was a match for most segments.
 This happens if you update a translation to a new version, and there is little difference.
-Or, when there was machine translation and you need to fix machine-translated segments.
+Or, when there was machine translation and post-editing.

-Click the Calculate distance between radio button, and the choose the versions you want to compare.
+Click the Calculate distance between radio button, and choose the versions you want to compare.